brc-dd/animated-tailwindcss/docs/docs/installation.md

 <h1 class="animate-bounce animate-infinite">Forever Bouncing Heading</h1>
 ```

-::: warning
+::: warning WARNINGS

-If you are coming from classical Animate.css, please note that you need to reference the classes as `.animate-…` instead of `.animate__…`.
-Also, for compatibility reasons, the built-in animations (`spin`, `ping`, `pulse`, `bounce`) will be removed (or replaced by their Animate.css counterparts).
+- If you are coming from classical Animate.css, please note that you need to reference the classes as `.animate-...` instead of `.animate__...`.

+- Also, for compatibility reasons, the built-in animations (`spin`, `ping`, `pulse`, `bounce`) will be removed (or replaced by their Animate.css counterparts).

+- The animations this package provides are not _exactly_ same as that of Animate.css.
+We have done some cleaning up to provide you with more consistent animations.

 :::